Cocomelon: Cocomelon (2018–present)

 In 2022, Netflix began airing Cocomelon as a Netflix Original show.
-In May, a new weekly spin-off show, It's Cody Time, also called Cody Time, launched on YouTube, featuring the character Cody, JJ's best friend.
+In May, a weekly spin-off show, It's Cody Time, launched on YouTube, featuring the character Cody, JJ's best friend.

-On August 1, 2023, Moonbug was awarded $23.4 million in a copyright violation case against BabyBus, a company based in Fuzhou, China, which was accused of imitating Cocomelon, including the character of JJ.
-Later YouTube removed its channel BabyBus's Super JoJo.

 A spinoff series, Nina's Familia, premiered on September 29, 2023, focusing on Latine culture and bilingual content.
-The Nina Reyes character first appeared on Cocomelon in 2019.
+The Nina Reyes character appeared on Cocomelon in 2019.
 The show follows the Cocomelon format with educational songs and nursery rhymes.
-Centered around Nina and her Mexican American family, it was designed for both Spanish-speaking and non-Spanish-speaking children, and aims to accurately represent Latino culture.
+Centered on Nina and her Mexican American family, it was designed for both Spanish-speaking and non-Spanish-speaking children and aims to accurately represent Latino culture.
 About 70% of the episodes are in English and 30% with some form of Spanish.
 Development was based in part on focus groups with mothers.

-A new original series, Cocomelon Lane, based on the Cocomelon universe, was released on Netflix on November 17, 2023.
-The series was described as "a more traditional preschool TV version" of the YouTube channel., narrative- rather than singalong-driven.
-It was built around a "'social-emotional learning curriculum" that focuses on milestone moments for preschoolers, and the accompanying feelings.
+A new original series, Cocomelon Lane, set in the Cocomelon universe, premiered on Netflix on November 17, 2023.
+The series was described as "a more traditional preschool TV version" of the YouTube channel, narrative- rather than singalong-driven.
+It was built around a "social-emotional learning curriculum" that focuses on milestone moments for preschoolers, and the accompanying feelings.
 The series allowed Cocomelon characters to speak directly to the audience for the first time.

 A spin-off series, Cocomelon Classroom featuring Ms. Appleberry, premiered on YouTube on September 21, 2024.
 It is the first live action Cocomelon title, with a blend of live action and animation.
-Ms. Appleberry, originally an animated Cocomelon character, is played by Juliana Urtubey, named US National Teacher of the Year in 2021.
+Ms. Appleberry, originally an animated Cocomelon character, is played by Juliana Urtubey, who was named the US National Teacher of the Year in 2021.
 Supported by a learning specialist and a literacy consultant, the weekly show "integrates themes that are essential to early childhood cognitive, social and emotional development".